ashishtayal89/mernguide/README.md

   Try the below piece of code and see the difference between the 2.
 In case one we first see the alert and then react updates the screen.
 Whereas in the second case first react updates the screen and then we see the alert.

   > Note : You may call setState() immediately in componentDidMount().
 It will trigger an extra rendering, but it will happen before the browser updates the screen.
 This guarantees that even though the render() will be called twice in this case, the user won’t see the intermediate state.
 Use this pattern with caution because it often causes performance issues.
 In most cases, you should be able to assign the initial state in the constructor() instead. **It can, however, be necessary for cases like modals and tooltips when you need to measure a DOM node before rendering something that depends on its size or position**.
-When you encounter such a situation it is better to go for class component because this will give you a better user experience.
+When you encounter such a situation where you need to stop the browser from updating tthe screen you should use **useLayoutEffect** instead of **useEffect**.

   ```javascript
   export class With_ComponentDidMount extends Component {